Thalaivar/roslab/readme.md

     <dynamics damping="0.7"/>
   </joint>
 ```
-This removes the original fixed joint and adds a revolute joint with axis aligned along $z$-axis at the origin, which connects `link1` to the world.
+This removes the original fixed joint and adds a revolute joint with axis aligned along z-axis at the origin, which connects `link1` to the world.

 2. To actuate the joint added previously, the following block of code is added in `rrbot.xacro`
 ```xml